UPDATED: February 13, 2026

 - Both income and education level are major factors determining whether or not someone has a passport.
 Voters with higher incomes and more education are far more likely to have a passport.
 People with household incomes over $100K are three times as likely to have a current passport as those with incomes below $50,000.
 Residents of northeast and west coast states are more likely to have passports than others.

 - Birth certificate requirements, even if voters can find them, are also problematic.
 People could be barred from voting because of birth certificate name mis-matches if they took their spouse’s name or changed their name for other reasons.
-Among the various groups impacted, as many as 69 million American married women do not have a birth certificate with their legal name on it.
+Among the various groups impacted, as many as an estimated 69 million American married women do not have a birth certificate with their legal name on it.

 - The in-person requirement for presenting the documents will be a barrier to those with limited access to transportation.
 Voters with disabilities and seniors who cannot easily get to an election office, as well as rural voters, would be especially challenged.
 Frequent movers will also be faced with the added burden of providing these documents in person every time they move.
 Many people simply won’t bother and become unregistered, non-voters.